mehran66/anonfaces/README.md

 `anonfaces` is a simple command-line tool for automatic anonymization of faces in videos or photos.
 It works by first detecting all human faces in each video frame and then applying an anonymization filter (blurring or black boxes) on each detected face region.
-By default all audio tracks are discarded as well.
+By default all audio tracks are removed, if kept they are encoded as mp3 (libmp3lame), unless specified as --copy-acodec to copy codecs.

 Original frame | `anonfaces` output (using default options)